The Ballinastoe Woods walk is arguably one of the best-known of the many walks in Wicklow

 If you do this version of the walk, pleeeeeease be mindful to not stray off the track and make sure to listen out for approaching bikes.

-Our second version of the Ballinastoe Woods Walk doesn’t actually include the now-iconic boardwalk, however, you can modify the route to include it, if you fancy!
+Our third version of the Ballinastoe Woods Walk (the blue line on the map) doesn’t actually include the now-iconic boardwalk, however, you can modify the route to include it, if you fancy!

-After you leave the Ballinastoe Woods car park, the route takes you uphill along forestry tracks with a mix of conifers towering above the trail on either side.
+After you leave the Ballinastoe Woods car park, the route takes you uphill along forestry tracks until it runs adjacent to the JB Malone Memorial.

 What to do after the Ballinastoe Forest walk